 “Don’t be flexing on a stupid test as this one!”

 No, it is not Doggy.
-It is used as an abbreviation from the English phrase “One Chance,” which means there is a possibility, albeit small, that something might happen in Japanese.
-Customarily used to denote that something good might happen.
-Depending on the generation, it can be considered dead or in life support slang.
-So, there is a possibility that it might become entirely obsolete in a short time.
+It is used as an abbreviation of the English phrase “One Chance,” which means that there is a possibility, however small, that something might happen in Japanese.
+It is usually used to mean that something good might happen.

-A: 今回のテストマジでやばかったやん!受かるとおもう?
+- A: 今回のテストマジでやばかったやん!受かるとおもう?

 (Konkai no tesuto maji de yabakatta yan!
 Ukaru To Omou?)